Sports in Louisville, Kentucky: Annual competitions

-Historical teams
+Historical sports and teams

 Louisville long ago hosted teams in the National Football League and Major League Baseball and fielded a strong franchise, the Kentucky Colonels, in the American Basketball Association before the ABA–NBA merger in June 1976.
 The Colonels won the penultimate ABA championship in 1975, defeating their archrival, the Indiana Pacers, in the 1975 ABA Finals.

 The Kentucky Colonels were the winningest team in the history of the American Basketball Association, but the Colonels were not included in the ABA–NBA merger in June 1976.
 A later team with the same name played in Louisville in the ABA 2000 league but moved to Murray, Kentucky, in 2007 before folding.
 Louisville and the corporate community had also attempted to pursue the Vancouver Grizzlies franchise before their ultimate move to Memphis in 2001, as well as the Charlotte Hornets franchise, which ultimately moved to New Orleans in 2002 but was revived in 2004 as the Charlotte Bobcats, regaining the Hornets name and the team's pre-relocation history in 2014.

+NASCAR-sanctioned stock car racing was held at the Louisville Motor Speedway, which hosted the Busch Series' Granger Select 200 in 1988 and 1989, the Truck Series' Kroger 225 from 1995 to 1999, and some ARCA races.
+The track was closed down and demolished shortly after Kentucky Speedway opened in Sparta.

 Another soccer team, the Louisville Lightning, played indoor soccer in the Professional Arena Soccer League from 2009 to 2012 before folding.

 The city was home to two professional ice hockey teams in the East Coast Hockey League, from 1990 to 1994 the Louisville Icehawks, followed by the Louisville RiverFrogs from 1995 to 1998.
 The city also had an American Hockey League team from 1999 to 2001, the Louisville Panthers.